It’s 11:00 PM. Your Chemistry textbook is open to page 342, but your eyes are glued to a video of a cat doing a backflip. Sound familiar?

 Deep Work: Quality Over Quantity

-Cal Newport’s "Deep Work" is the secret weapon of high achievers.
-It’s the ability to focus without distraction on a hard task.
-During finals, you need "monastic" study sessions—times when you are completely off the grid.
+Cal Newport’s "Deep Work" is a core strategy for high achievers.
+It is the ability to focus without distraction on a hard task.
+During finals, you need "monastic" study sessions: times when you are completely off the grid.

 Don't study for twelve hours at 50% focus.
 It’s a waste of time.
 Aim for four hours of 100% focus instead.
-Schedule these blocks during your peak hours—whenever you feel most awake.
-But don't forget to breathe.
+Schedule these blocks during your peak hours when you feel most awake.
 Using techniques like Pomodoro vs. Flowtime can help you find a rhythm that prevents burnout.

 Leveraging AI to Fight the Feed